On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of the 3D Grid Graph

 In this section, we consider $3$-dimensional grid graphs of size $m \times n \times k$, whose vertices are subsets of $\mathbb Z^3$ with edges joining vertices that are distance $1$ apart.
 We will denote these 3D grid graphs by $G_{m, n, k}$ where $m, n, k \in \mathbb N$.
 We begin by considering a simple case, namely the $(2,1)$ broadcast domination number for $G_{2, 2, k}$ when $k \geq 1$.

-\begin{theorem} If $k \geq 1$, then $\gamma_{2,1}(G_{2,2, k}) = k$. \end{theorem}
+\begin{theorem} If $k > 1$, then $\gamma_{2,1}(G_{2,2, k}) = k$. \end{theorem}

 \begin{proof} Figure \ref{fig:2x2x2_(2,1)dom} illustrates how $G_{2,2,5}$ can be $(2,1)$ broadcast dominated by a set $D \subset V(G)$, in the case that $k = 5$.
 We can construct a $(2,1)$ broadcast dominating set $D$ for any $k$ by continuing this pattern of placing a tower at each level in the $k$ direction and alternating the placement of these towers between pairs of vertices on opposite diagonals in the $(m,n)$ plane.
 Notice that at every level in the $k$ direction the two vertices in the $(m,n)$ plane that are adjacent to a broadcast vertex only receive signal $1$.
-So $D$ is indeed a minimal $(2,1)$ broadcast dominating set. \end{proof}
+So $D$ is indeed a minimum $(2,1)$ broadcast dominating set; in fact, $D$ is a minimum dominating set. \end{proof}

-Analogously to grid graphs, we will call a 3-dimensional block that is efficiently $(t,r)$ broadcast dominated by $2$ towers a $(t,r)$ {\bf starting block}.
-We now construct a $(t,1)$ starting block for the $3D$ grid.